mratanusarkar/mratanusarkar/README.md

   - C++ for Simulation & Game Development
   - ROS for Robotics & ADAS Systems development
   - Embedded Systems Topics: ESP32 & STM32
-  - Ai/ML frameworks: TensorFlow & PyTorch
+  - Ai/ML frameworks: TensorFlow, Keras & PyTorch

 - 👬 I’m looking to collaborate on:
   - creating useful tools and modules on npm and PyPI
-  - any Hardware/Software topics related to Robotics, Embedded Systems, IoT, Computer Vision & Ai/ML/DL/RL
+  - any Hardware/Software topics related to Robotics, Embedded Systems, IoT, Computer Vision & AI/ML/DL/RL

 - 💬 Ask me about:
   - Physics & Mathematics
   - Electronics, Mechatronics, Acoustics, Audio & Sound
   - Industry 4.0
   - Space Science and Space Technologies
-  - Any Engineering, Science and Technology related topics
+  - Any Engineering, Science, and Technology related topics

 - 📫 Reach out to me if:
   - you need any help regarding topics & technologies I have worked on
-  - you want to engage in a meaningful conversation on Science, Technology and Industry 4.0
+  - you want to engage in a meaningful conversation on Science, Technology, and Industry 4.0
   - you want to colab on any project or brainstorm any ideas
   - you want to [hire me](https://www.linkedin.com/in/mratanusarkar/)